Professional wrestling throws: Full nelson forward Russian legsweep

 A slight variation of the forward Russian legsweep, the wrestler approaches the opponent from behind and places them in a full nelson before hooking their leg.
 The wrestler then falls forward in an almost identical way, slamming the opponent face-first into the mat.
 The most notable practitioner of this variant is The Miz, who calls the move the Skull Crushing Finale and has used it as a finisher since August 2009.

 Three-quarter facelock Russian legsweep

 The wrestler stands in front of, facing away from and slightly to one side of the opponent.
 The wrestler then reaches behind themselves and applies a three-quarter facelock to the opponent.
 The wrestler then hooks the opponent's near leg with their own near leg and sweeps the leg away, simultaneously throwing themselves backwards, thus driving the opponent to the ground (with the weight of the wrestler on top of them) and wrenching the opponent's neck.
+Former WCW wrestler Lash Leroux is best known for using this move as a finisher which he calls the Whiplash '00.